jchorna/hello-world/README.md

 A testing repository to try GitHub
 Again just a way to save some work and learn about GitHub and the best way to do this
-Some lunchs are aactually free
+Some lunchs are actually free